malin-nilsson/NodeJS-TodoApp/README.md

 # To Do App
-To do app built with Node.js, Express.js, Handlebars and MongoDB 📝
+To do app using Node.js, Express.js, Handlebars and MongoDB 📝

 This was a school assignment where the goal was to learn and develop skills in Node.js, Express.js, template engines and MongoDB.